+Notice that the lines of business are lined up across the columns so that the reader can see what do the BOBs have that your agency doesn’t and what your agency has that the BOBs don’t have.

 My client’s vision statement was to become a leader in the field; and as you can see from analyzing its BOBs, there were at least three things my client had to very seriously consider further investigating: research, publications, and executive education.
 And all the others were to be put into the hopper as well.